 1 large peach

 1 sprig fresh cilantro

 1/2 Serrano chili

-1. Heat the grill to 375 degrees or light a charcoal grill, until the coals are light grey.
-Dice the peach and place it in a small bowl.
-Rough chop the cilantro and add it to the same bowl, along with the juice of 1 lime.
+1. Heat grill to 375 degrees or light a charcoal grill, until coals are light grey.
+Dice peach and place it in a small bowl.
+Rough chop cilantro and add it to same bowl, along with juice of 1 lime.

-2. Mince half the Serrano chili and add it to the peach mixture, stir to combine.
-Place the salsa in the refrigerator until ready to use.
+2. Mince half of Serrano chili and add it to peach mixture, stir to combine.
+Place salsa in refrigerator until ready to use.

-3. Remove the salmon from the refrigerator and slice it into 4 fillets, about 5 ounces each.
+3. Remove salmon from refrigerator and slice it into 4 fillets, about 5 ounces each.
 Wrap a piece of bacon around each fillet, securing it with toothpicks on each end.

-6. Remove the salmon from the grill and place on a platter or wood board and dollop a spoonful of peach salsa on top.
+5. Flip salmon over and cook on other side for 4-5 minutes or to your liking.
+Remove salmon from grill and place on a platter and dollop a spoonful of peach salsa on top.
 Enjoy!